A new set of cluster driven composite development indicators: Dynamical Analysis

 \section{Dynamical Analysis}

 Since in the analysis so far we have used the static correlation matrix computed over the whole time period, we should also investigate the dynamic stability of the clusters.
 We start by splitting the whole time period into $16$ rolling time window of length $4$, with a time shift of $1$ year.
 For each time window $w=1,...,16$, we calculate the corresponding correlation matrix $\bm{E}^{w}$ and its DBHT clustering.
 The similarity between each pair of time windows $w$ and $w'$ is then measured by calculating the ARI between their respective DBHT clusterings.
-The results are shown in the heat map of \cref{fig:AR_heatmatrix_clusters}.
+The results are shown in the heat map of \cref{fig:AR_heatmatrix}a.
 We can see that overall the DBHT clusterings display a high similarity with each other, with a median ARI value of $0.376$, which is high considering that the static clustering does not reflect the topics as argued through the ARI computed in \cref{DBHT_similarity}.
+This also confirms to some extent our choice for the length of the sliding window since we see that the clusters are stable through time.

 We also used the same procedure and parameters to investigate the dynamic stability of the relationship between CDCIs (except using the correlation matrix and DBHT clustering between the CDCIs).
-A heat map of the results can be seen in \cref{fig:AR_heatmatrix_CompInd}.
+A heat map of the results can be seen in \cref{fig:AR_heatmatrix}b.
 Again, we see that overall there is a high likeness between the clusterings of the CDCIs in each time window.
 In fact, the median ARI is even higher at $0.683$.
 Interestingly, we see that starting from the window covering $2005$ to $2009$, which is the year corresponding to the financial crisis, there is a markedly higher similarity between the clusterings of the CDCIs.
 This could be explored further.